MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_31_ConnectDataFromAADToAzureSentinel.md

     module: 'Module 04 - Monitor and maintain Azure Active Directory'
 ---

+**NOTE -- this lab is being retired from the SC-300 labs on February 4th.
+We will be introducing a more interesting lab to cover Azure Sentinel in the near future.
+If you are teaching the SC-300 class, you can choose to optionally include or exclude this lab.
+If you do use it, the students will need an Azure Pass and subscription set up.**

 # Lab 31: Connect data from Azure Active Directory (Azure AD) to Azure Sentinel

 ## Lab scenario